jkunze/n2t-eggnog/t/n2t/e/about.rst

   number of individual identifiers that providers need to maintain.
 - It supports "inflections" and "content negotiation", which allow you to request descriptive information for identifiers that have it.
+- It supports CORS (Cross-Origin Resource Sharing) to securely enable JavaScript access to public content with identifiers based at N2T.
 - N2T.net is unusual among resolvers because it is not a silo that works with only one kind of identifier.
 It stores individual identifiers of any kind, including both ARK_\ s and DOI_\ s, and provides equal